Graduate Funding Opportunities

 College of the Environment Dean’s Fund for Sustainability

-College of the Environment Small Grants
+College of the Environment Small Grants for Graduate Research

-Approved Fall 2023 grant applications:
+Approved Fall 2025 grant applications: Ashlyn Lee

 Ross Travel Grant

-Other sources of Funding
+Other sources of Funding (external to WWU / CENV):

 Many organizations offer grants to assist with your research.
 You must apply/meet deadline requirements of each of their programs.